Updated June 2023

-Getting a Bolivian visa is a bit of a hassle, and the government makes you jump through a number of hoops to get it.
+Getting a Bolivian visa is a bit of a hassle.
 Luckily, once you have the visa, it is generally good for 30 days at a time for up to 90 days a year for 10 years.
 If you plan to be in Bolivia for more than a month at a time, you may need to extend your visa.
 Here’s everything you need to know about extending a Bolivian visa.
 For more information on how to get the visa itself, take a look at the checklist of the requirements needed.

 What you Need to Extend your Visa